Coarse-to-Fine Contrastive Learning in Image-Text-Graph Space for Improved Vision-Language Compositionality: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We develop a scene graph-based text decomposition and augmentation framework and a coarse-to-fine contrastive learning objective that matches images to multiple text sub-graphs of varying complexity. \item Focused on improving attribute binding and relation understanding capabilities, we develop novel hard-negative mining techniques in the form of graph transformations of the text scene graphs, which can be seamlessly coupled with our text decomposition strategy, and applied over any text scene graph. \item We provide a thorough \textit{analysis} for understanding why \methodcomp{} improves vision-language compositionality.
-We disentangle the effect of image and text encoder and provide a novel tree-score based analysis showing that \methodcomp{} better models the hierarchical nature of language. \item We provide extensive pre-training and fine-tuning experiments over {three} different model architectures, two pre-training datasets, three fine-tuning datasets and test over three compositionality benchmarks ({8 datasets in total}) to prove the efficacy of \methodcomp{} for improving compositionality. \end{itemize}
+Our approach leads to significant improvements across compositionality benchmarks.
+For example, Figure \ref{fig:overview_results} b) and c) shows that MosaiCLIP improves performance by $11.5\%$ and $9.1\%$ on CREPE and ARO dataset over a strong baseline and by $>20\%$ over CLIP. \textbf{Our contributions encompass:} \begin{itemize} \item A novel graph-based text decomposition and augmentation framework and a coarse-to-fine contrastive learning objective for matching images to text sub-graphs of varying complexity. \item Hard-negative mining techniques using graph transformations of the text scene graphs, that are seamlessly coupled with our text decomposition strategy, and applied over any text. \item A thorough \textit{analysis} for understanding why \methodcomp{} improves vision-language compositionality, disentangling the effect of image and text encoders and providing a novel tree-score based analysis showing that \methodcomp{} exhibits improved hierarchical text understanding. \item Extensive experiments over three model architectures, two pre-training datasets, three fine-tuning datasets and test over four compositionality benchmarks (11 datasets) to prove the efficacy of \methodcomp{} for improving compositionality. \end{itemize}